Average Reading Time: 4 minutes and 16 seconds

 Storm Protection: Know It Is Coming and Be Prepared

-4. Fear not those extra pounds!
+- Fear not those extra pounds!
 October is a great detox season and a great time to lose the pounds and fully reset the digestive strength you will need this winter to stay healthy.
-Consider our Group Colorado Cleanse Event, which starts October 9th.
+Consider our Group Colorado Cleanse Event, which is held each spring and fall.
 If you are not ready for a two week cleanse, I suggest you start with our 4-Day Short Home Cleanse.
 Download our free Short Home Cleanse eBook here.

 This article was originally published September 19, 2012.
 It was updated with the newest info/research and republished September 24, 2015.

 What do you do to prepare your mind and body for winter?